wpsharks/comet-cache-kb/tutorials/108-migrating-zencache-to-comet-cache.md

 If you can still access your WordPress Dashboard and you're receiving a fatal error message while activating Comet Cache, follow these steps:

-1. In `Dashboard → Plugins`, make sure that both ZenCache **and** Comet Cache are deactivated
+1. In `WordPress Dashboard → Plugins`, make sure that both ZenCache **and** Comet Cache are deactivated
-2. In `Dashboard → Plugins`, activate ZenCache
+2. In `WordPress Dashboard → Plugins`, activate ZenCache
-3. In `Dashboard → ZenCache → Plugin Deletion Safeguards`, make sure "Yes, uninstall (completely erase)" is selected and then click "Save All Changes" at the very bottom of the page.
+3. In `WordPress Dashboard → ZenCache → Plugin Deletion Safeguards`, make sure "Yes, uninstall (completely erase)" is selected and then click "Save All Changes" at the very bottom of the page.
-4. In `Dashboard → Plugins`, deactivate ZenCache
+4. In `WordPress Dashboard → Plugins`, deactivate ZenCache
-5. In `Dashboard → Plugins`, delete ZenCache
+5. In `WordPress Dashboard → Plugins`, delete ZenCache

 Now you should be able to activate Comet Cache without issue.
 If you continue to see a Fatal Error, follow these [manual uninstallation instructions](https://cometcache.com/kb-article/how-do-i-uninstall-comet-cache/#toc-86754ab8) for both ZenCache and Comet Cache, and then try reinstalling Comet Cache.